||Hotel, Small Inn, B&B

 Day 7: Reeth to Thwaite: Today we’ll have a wonderful riverside walk along the River Swale.
 Meandering beside the river’s edge and then turning up through rich green pastures, our route will take us to the village of Gunnerside and then on to the village of Thwaite, where we will spend the night.

 Day 8: Thwaite to Hawes: Today we depart from the classic Wainwright route to take a more southerly route to the beautiful valley of Wensleydale.
-Leaving Thwaite, we join the another well-known long distance footpath, “The Pennine Way,” and begin our climb up the north side of Great Shunner Fell.
+Leaving Thwaite, we join another well-known long-distance footpath, “The Pennine Way,” and begin our climb up the north side of Great Shunner Fell.
 After reaching the summit at 2,363 feet, we’ll have a long, gradual descent into Wensleydale.
 Here we will be staying at the Stone House Hotel, a fine Edwardian country house set amidst old English gardens, offering expansive views of the Valley.

 Day 9: Hawes: Rest day in Hawes.
 The day can be spent exploring the nearby market town of Hawes or relaxing in this wonderful Edwardian hotel.